• Model Gratefulness to Raise Grateful Children

 You are your children’s most important role model.
-Therefore, using grateful language and positive reinforcement is a great way to show children how to be grateful.
+Therefore, using grateful language and positive reinforcement is a great way to raise grateful children.
 For example, you can say “The playroom looks great with all your toys put away.
 I’m so happy you cleaned up!” after your child cleans their room.

 Use these words for both small and big things.
 In fact, you can never overdo it – it will make a difference.
 Have them become an important part of your family’s language so that your child will use them automatically.